xoba/ad/readme.md

 automatic or algorithmic differentiation
 ----------------------------------------

+see http://autodiff.info for live demo

-strategy: mini-language (i.e., a dsl) for functions and formulas, then compile it to go, for high performance.
+strategy: a simple mathematical formula language, which is auto-differentiated and compiled to go for high performance.

 to get started: make sure you have latest golang.org installed; e.g. https://golang.org/dl/ --- or, build it yourself via https://github.com/xoba/goinit